‘Big Brother 20’ Week 10 Spoilers: POV Winner Revealed

 Warning: This article contains spoilers for Big Brother Season 20.

 Week 10 of Big Brother Season 20 is steadily moving on, despite not playing out at all on CBS just yet.
-As the Inquisitr previously reported, Tyler Cripsen has been named the week’s Head of Household after a long endurance competition late Thursday evening.
+As The Inquisitr previously reported, Tyler Cripsen has been named the week’s Head of Household after a long endurance competition late Thursday evening.
 Tyler outlasted Haleigh Broucher just long enough in the hanging competition to nab the title, ensuring he and his “Level 6” alliance members are safe for the week.

 The Inquisitr also noted that Tyler placed Scottie Salton and Haleigh on the block together as the Week 10 nominees.
 Scottie had just won his place back in the house after beating Faysal Shafaat, Bayleigh Dayton, and Angie “Rockstar” Lantry in the Jury Battle Back competition.
 Scottie was an easy choice for Tyler since the houseguest numbers are dwindling and he has alliances with almost every remaining player.
 Haleigh was put up as the second nominee since Tyler has no alliance or final two deal with her at this time.